 Here are some ways that you can get involved as a Citizen Scientist:

 Take a Water Watcher class to learn about your watershed.
 We’ll teach you about the local ecology, recreation opportunities, pollution sources, and how to best advocate for our River.

 Catawba Riverkeeper hosts multiple Water Watcher training days throughout the year in different parts of the basin.
 These learning events combine lecture style presentations and hands-on outdoor activities.
-The 2021 calendar is to be announced soon.

 South Fork Survey

 Help the Riverkeeper with a data collection project on the South Fork of the Catawba River.
 More details to come.